johnalison/WorkingPhilosophy/WorkingPhilosophy.md

      Markus Aurelius
   Put everything that takes time or attention, costs money, or takes sacrifice through this filter.

-- Time is one think in negotiations or decision making that you can cant go bback on.
+- Time is one think in negotiations or decision making that you can cant go back on.
 Cant undo.
 Time gives no mercy.
   No amount of negotiation can recover lost time. its gone when its gone.
   Time is one thing to pay attention to above all.
 How you use *your* time.

 - Ones whole life is a succession of moment after moment.
   > "Attention is the brick and mortar of our lives".
-Important to gaurd your time the respect it deserves.
+Important to guard your time the respect it deserves.

 # Respond, don't React (Employ Stoic Test Strategy)